zackees/zcmds/README.md

 TODO: Add a cleanup function to undo this.

 # Release Notes
+  * 1.4.92: `askai` now allows `--check` which asks the AI agent if the last answer was correct.
   * 1.4.91: `askai` using `exit` will better exit in interactive mode.
   * 1.4.90: `askai` is upgraded to the latest models.
 ChatGPT3.5 has been replaced with GPT4o-mini. --advanced is now gpt-4o
   * 1.4.89: Fixes `vidinfo --full` not being able to parse json with trailing commas.